alphauslabs/oops/README.md

 - [ ] Store reports to some storage, i.e. S3, GCS, etc.
 - [ ] Support for AKS + Service Bus
 - [x] Add GCP PubSub for reporting
-- [ ] Possibility of running as a service?